bharatm29/CollegeResources/dsa/24-01-29/analyzing_an_algo.md

 # Analyzing a algorithm

-Analysis of algorithm is the process of analyzing the problem solving capability of the algorithm in terms of the time and size required.
+Analysis of algorithm is the process of analyzing the problem solving capability of the algorithm in terms of time and space required.

-The term "analysis of algorithms" was coined by Donald knuth.
+The term **"analysis of algorithms"** was coined by **Donald Knuth**.

-(Example of sum of numbers we did in earlier notes.
+(Example of sum of numbers we did in the first class.
 One with for loop and one with the formula)

 ## Types of analysis